-Roger Burrows is Professor of Sociology & Pro-Warden in Interdisciplinary Development at Goldsmiths, University of London.
+Roger Burrows is Professor of Cities at Newcastle University.
 His background is in sociology, social policy and urban studies.
 He is a methodological pluralist but has made extensive use of quantitative methods in his work.
 He was the coordinator of the ESRC e-Society Research programme between 2005-2008.

 Norman K. Denzin is Professor of Communications, Sociology, and Cinema Studies at the University of Illinois, Urbana-Champaign.
 He is the author or editor of more than two dozen books, including Indians on Display; Custer on Canvas; The Qualitative Manifesto; Qualitative Inquiry Under Fire; Searching for Yellowstone; Reading Race; Interpretive Ethnography; The Cinematic Society; The Voyeur’s Gaze; and The Alcoholic Self.
 He is past editor of The Sociological Quarterly, co-editor (with Yvonna S. Lincoln) of four editions of the Handbook of Qualitative Research, co-editor (with Michael D. Giardina) of eight plenary volumes from the annual Congress of Qualitative Inquiry, co-editor (with Lincoln) of the methods journal Qualitative Inquiry, founding editor of Cultural Studies/Critical Methodologies and International Review of Qualitative Research, and editor of three book series.